Mexico Invest Free shortlist

 All-in $353K2.6% net

-Retiree demand supports long-stay mix — adjust ADR down, occupancy up.
+Retiree demand supports long-stay mix, adjust ADR down, occupancy up.

-Summary table: gross to net quick reference
+What should buyers verify on summary table: gross to net quick reference?

-Use these market benchmarks for quick screening — Playa Centro delivers the strongest net yields at 4–5% from 6–7% gross, Tulum areas show significant compression to 2.5–4.5% net from similar gross rates, while Cabos branded properties rarely exceed 3–4% net despite higher-end positioning.
+Use these market benchmarks for quick screening, Playa Centro delivers the strongest net yields at 4–5% from 6–7% gross, Tulum areas show significant compression to 2.5–4.5% net from similar gross rates, while Cabos branded properties rarely exceed 3–4% net despite higher-end positioning.
 Verify building-specific data rather than relying on market medians for final decisions.

 MarketTypical grossTypical net